-by the other Evangelist, yet with peculiarities.
-Matthew's Gospel has been regarded as a unified literary work.654 A structural examination of Matthew will reflect a liturgical adaptability, which "exerted a powerful influence" throughout Christian history especially by the presentation of the famous Sermon on the Mountain.655 Against this background, this paper seeks an understanding of the Sermon on the Mount for African Ecclesiology.
+Matthew and Luke sometimes agree against the third evangelist.
+An example is the section of the Sermon on the Mount3 (will be referred to hereafter as: the Sermon on the Mount), which is recorded by both, and not by the other Evangelist, yet with peculiarities.
+Matthew's Gospel has been regarded as a unified literary work.4 A structural examination of Matthew will reflect a liturgical adaptability, which "exerted a powerful influence" throughout Christian history especially by the presentation of the famous Sermon on the Mountain.5 Against this background, this paper seeks an understanding of the Sermon on the Mount for African Ecclesiology.